ehanc69/ray/doc/source/serve/tutorials/asynchronous-inference/content/README.md

 **What's a Task Consumer?**

 The `@task_consumer` decorator transforms a Ray Serve deployment into a worker that consumes tasks from a queue.
-Ray Serve automatically scales these workers based on queue depth.

 **What's a Task Handler?**